 Bilateral Economic Relations

-Austria is a member country of the European Union and World Trade Organization, offering export opportunities for U.S. companies of all sizes, with no significant trade barriers.
+Austria is a member of the European Union and World Trade Organization, offering export opportunities for U.S. companies of all sizes, with no significant trade barriers.
 The country represents a desirable, affluent market for U.S.-made products in Europe.
-The trade and investment relationship between the U.S. is robust and growing rapidly, creating thousands of new jobs in both countries as a result.
-Recent Austrian governments have sought to encourage Austria’s reputation as an attractive regional headquarters location through economic reforms and by highlighting Austria’s historical and economic ties to the surrounding region.
+Austria was one of the top ten fastest growing U.S. trade partners and foreign direct investors as of 2019, and the United States remains Austria’s second largest export destination after Germany.
+The trade and investment relationship with Austria is robust and supports thousands of new jobs in both countries.

 Austria’s Membership in International Organizations

 Austrian leaders emphasize the country’s role as both an East-West hub and a moderator between industrialized and developing countries.
 Austria hosts the International Atomic Energy Agency and several other UN bodies, the Organization of Petroleum Exporting Countries, and the Organization for Security and Cooperation in Europe (OSCE).
 Austria and the United States belong to a number of the same international organizations, including the United Nations, OSCE, Organization for Economic Cooperation and Development, Euro-Atlantic Partnership Council, International Monetary Fund, World Bank, and World Trade Organization.
+Austria is not a member of the North Atlantic Treaty Organization (NATO) but participates in its Partnership for Peace program.
 Austria also is an observer to the Organization of American States.
+It is a member of the Three Seas Initiative.

 Austria maintains an embassy in the United States at 3524 International Court, NW, Washington, DC 20008 (tel.
 202-895-6700).
 It also maintains Consulates General in Los Angeles and New York and additional trade promotion offices in Atlanta and Chicago.